(301) 495-3131 Call For a Free Consultation

 Maryland recently overhauled its dog bite statutes, making them much more victim-friendly.
 The new rules laid out in Maryland Courts and Judicial Proceedings Code § 3-1901, impose strict liability on the dog owner for victims’ damages if the dog was running around at large.

-This means that so long as the dog was loose when it attacked, the owner is responsible for paying for any harm the dog causes.
-It does not matter whether the owner knew the dog had dangerous tendencies; the owner cannot use lack knowledge of the dog’s aggressiveness as a defense.
+This means that if the dog was loose when it attacked, the owner is responsible for paying for any harm the dog causes.
+It does not matter whether the owner knew the dog had dangerous tendencies; the owner cannot use lack of knowledge of the dog’s aggressiveness as a defense.
 The very fact that it attacked and hurt someone proves it was dangerous.

-Victims can also sue an owner based on the legal concept of negligence, but this avenue presents its own challenges.
-In order to pursue a claim based on negligence, you would have to show the owner did something unreasonable and negligent and that the negligence led to the attack.
+Injured victims can also sue an owner based on the legal concept of negligence, but this avenue presents its own challenges.
+To pursue a personal injury claim based on negligence, you would have to show the owner did something unreasonable and negligent, and that the negligence led to the attack.
 Legal theories and dog bite statutes are difficult to navigate.
 Your lawyer will be able to advise you of how best to proceed with your case.

-Note: The statute of limitations on a dog bite case is three years so be sure you get started on your case as soon as possible.
+Note: Maryland’s statute of limitations on a dog bite case is three years, so be sure you get started on your case as soon as possible.

 There are usually two defenses dog owners try to use in court when a victim files a dog bite lawsuit: